abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ## Example 2 :Run the entire VTR flow automatically
 - In VTR flow we will start with HDL going through Odin II then ABC then finally the VPR flow (as done is example 1)
-- There are two ways of running VTR
+- There are two ways of running VTR :
 1. **Manually Running the VTR Flow**
 - We have to invoke Odin II manually
-- Then we have to do the tecjnology mapping with ABC
+- Then we have to do the technology mapping with ABC
 - Then mannualy implement the circuit using VPR
 2. **Automatically Running the VTR Flow**
+- In Automatically Running the VTR Flow insted of invoking Odin II and ABC we use some existing file and VPR with the help of these files.
+### Automatically Running VTR

-- Here we will Automatically Run the VTR Flow
+- To Automatically Run the VTR Flow
-We will be invocing python script presnet at
+We will be invoking python script present at
 >$VTR_ROOT/vtr_flow/scripts/run_vtr_flow.py

-- **NOTE** This run_vtr_flow.py file is alraedy available for this Open FPGA (for our simplicity) if we are Automatically Running the VTR Flow.
+- **NOTE** This `run_vtr_flow.py file` is alraedy available for this Open FPGA (for our simplicity) if we are Automatically Running the VTR Flow.
-- **NOTE** This EArch.xml is already available (nearly 40 differnet FPGA Architectures available) available (For  our own FPGA achitecture it can be written using xml langage)
+- **NOTE** This `EArch.xml` is already available (nearly 40 differnet FPGA Architectures available) available (For  our own FPGA achitecture it can be written using xml langage)
 #### Codes to run VTR tool
 ```
 $VTR_ROOT/vtr_flow/scripts/run_vtr_flow.py     /home/is22mtech14002/Desktop/fpga_workshop_collaterals/Day2/counter_files/counter.v   $VTR_ROOT/vtr_flow/arch/timing/EArch.xml   -temp_dir .  --route_chan_width 100
 ```

-- Then run the commands in working direcory to generate .blif file
+- Then run the commands in working direcory to generate `.blif` file
 ```
  $VTR_ROOT/vtr_flow/scripts/run_vtr_flow.py \         //Invocing Python script .py
     $VTR_ROOT/doc/src/quickstart/counter.v \          //Inputs the counter.v file